document.lastModified :

 Where Things Now Stand

-It may be useful to consider what has been achieved thus far and what work may remain.
+It may be useful to consider what is being attempted and what work may remain.

 Each of the above items may change at any time.
 Because perfection has not been achieved, there are likely items which could benefit from further attention.
 There are many factors affecting maintaining or improving the overall performance which need to be monitored and verified.